mr-staker/elrond-cookbook/README.md

 Hashicorp Vault is used as the initial source of node keys which are then seeded on the nodes.
 This is only used for validators i.e for observers, the keys are automatically generated.

+Additionally, monit is used as secondary daemon monitor for the Elrond node services.
+Besides the existing daemon monitoring provided by systemd, monit does additional checks for the P2P listener i.e connects to the port and reads the service banner.
+If the service is not responsive, then it is automatically restarted. systemd is unable to cover the situation where a service is stuck, but the process is still running.

 This [deployment template](https://github.com/mr-staker/elrond-deploy) can help you get you started with the practical aspects of this cookbook.

 ## erctl